Salad Days Fall Harvest Days

-Backyard Growers has established award-winning School Garden and Farm to School Programs in Gloucester Public Schools
+Backyard Growers has established award-winning School Garden and Farm to School Programs in the Gloucester Public Schools.

 Our model gives students the opportunity to grow their own healthy, fresh produce in school gardens and ignites their curiosity about where their food comes from.

 We are committed to inspiring a new generation of healthy eaters and building stronger, more connected, environmentally sustainable communities.

 Through our consultation program, individual schools and entire districts are establishing impactful, efficient school garden programs across Massachusetts.
 Our staff loves working with educators to help spread our programs to new communities.

 Want to bring Salad Days and Fall Harvest Days to your school district?

 Learn more below and get in touch with our Program Director

 "I learned to love lettuce because of you guys!"